FBC Church Talk

 Below are some items that can be used as your guideline for praying each day this week:

-- Pray for Robert Mock as he prepares and delivers the message on Sunday, September 4th, 2022.
+- Pray for Pastor Aaron as he prepares and delivers the message on Sunday, August 21st, 2022, from Matthew 7:13-23 that talks about “Be Careful What You Ask For”.

-- Pray that the Lord will continue to encourage the Elevate workers, youth, and adults, to just love on the children that He sends our way .
+- Ask our Lord to send children to learn more about Him during Elevate and to encourage the workers to just love on the children that He sends our way.

 - Pray that our Heavenly Father will guide Pastor Jaime Perez as he leads Iglesia Vida Nueva (Hispanic church).